Budjak: Modern history

 On 7 August 1940 the Soviets formed Akkerman Oblast, which was administratively subdivided into 13 raions.
 The city of Akkerman (Bilhorod-Dnistrovskyi) was the center of the oblast.
 Four months later, on 7 December 1940 the oblast was renamed Izmail Oblast, and the oblast center was moved to the city of Izmail.

-Upon Nazi Germany's June 1941 declaration of war on the Soviet Union, Romania sided with the Axis Powers and retook the territories previously annexed by the Soviet Union, including Budjak, but then also continued the war into proper Soviet territory.
+Upon Nazi Germany's June 1941 declaration of war on the Soviet Union, Romania sided with the Axis powers and retook the territories previously annexed by the Soviet Union, including Budjak, but then also continued the war into proper Soviet territory.
 The area was regained by the Soviets in 1944 and, despite a royal coup by Michael I of Romania that led to Romania joining the Allies in August 1944, was annexed by the Soviets in the 1940 political configuration.

 During the administrative reform of Ukrainian SSR, on 15 February 1954, Izmail Oblast was liquidated, and all raions of the oblast were included into Odesa Oblast.
 By territory, Odesa oblast is now the largest oblast in Ukraine.

 With the fall of the Soviet Union, each of the fifteen republics that formally had the right to secede became independent, with boundaries preserved as were inside Soviet Union, since the same Soviet Constitution stipulated that they could not be changed without the mutual consent of both republics, and no discussions between the two upon such an issue were ever held.

 Budjak is now a part of independent Ukraine, linked to the rest of Odesa oblast by two bridges across the Dniester River.
 The northernmost connection enters Moldovan territory for a 7.63 km (43/4 miles) stretch of road, which is controlled by Ukraine as per an agreement between the two countries.

 Petro Poroshenko, the former President of Ukraine, was born in the Budjak town of Bolhrad in 1965.

 In the autumn of 2014 there were reports of plots to proclaim a pro-Russian People's Republic in the Budjak region of Bessarabia, along the lines of the separatist "people's republics" established in the Donbas region.
 However, the growing intensity of the war in the Donbas cooled the enthusiasm for separatism and any plans that may have existed failed to materialise.
 By the end of the year there were reports of drones over the Budjak, apparently from Russian-backed militants in Transnistria or the Black Sea.

 Subdivisions

 In the Ukrainian SSR and Ukraine, until July 2020, the historical territory of Budjak was subdivided into two cities and nine administrative districts (raions) of Ukraine's Odesa Oblast:

+After July 2020, the area is split between Bilhorod-Dnistrovskyi, Bolhrad, and Izmail raions.